do you need to be jewish?

 When was Justifi Founded?

 Justifi was founded in 2009 by Rabbi Jamie Cowland and his wife, Ilana Cowland.
-Since then, we have run dozens of programs and engaged over 300 participants.
+Since then, we have run dozens of programs and engaged hundreds of participants.

 Is there a religious component to the trips?